What is My Website Worth? How to Tell the Value of Your Online Business

-If you’re brand new to drop shipping or online business in general, you might be wondering why would anyone ever sell a profitable business?
+If you’re brand new to this business, (firstly, we recommend you check out our post that explains "What is Dropshipping?") you might be wondering why would anyone ever sell a profitable business?

 Drop shipping can be pretty hands off, especially once you outsource it.
 Once everything is set up, it can often be a matter of scaling paid traffic and testing out new product offers.
 At this point, you’ve gained a multitude of skill sets from building eCommerce stores, finding profitable products, and mastering various forms of traffic.